 The book has been used – in part or in its totality – at many universities including Corvinus University of Budapest, Erasmus University Rotterdam, Helsinki School of Economics, Loyola University Chicago, Copenhagen Business School, University College Dublin, and NHH Norwegian School of Economics – Bergen.

 In 2002 Janos Kornai invited me to participate in his research project “Honesty and Trust” at the Collegium Budapest.
-During the project I collaborated with New York University political scientist Russell Hardin and Stanford University sociologist Karen Cook.
+During the project I collaborated with the American political scientist Russell Hardin.
 My paper “Honesty and Trust in Economic Relationships” was presented in Kornai’s workshop in 2003 in Budapest.
-I also wrote the review essay “The Rationality of Trust” on Russell Hardin’s theory of trust and trustworthiness.
+I also wrote a review entitled “The Rationality of Trust” on Russell Hardin’s theory of trust and trustworthiness.

 Russell Hardin (1940-2017)